 they took no plunder of silver.

-God had done His part: He raised a judge for them, revealed to them the strategy of battle, and gave them victory.
-Now it was their time: they had to do their part: God is to be praised at all times, whatever the circumstances, all the more when He gives victories.
+God had done His part: He raised a judge for them, revealed the battle strategy, and gave them victory.
+Now it was their time: they had to do their part: God is to be praised at all times, whatever the circumstances when He gives victories.
 So they sing to the Lord.

 Why is the Song of Deborah important?

-The song of Deborah is one of the most archaic Old Testament songs from the book of Judges.
+Deborah is one of the most archaic Old Testament songs from Judges.
 So the Bible talks a lot about women and their importance and role in God’s plan.
-Therefore, many women in Scripture can be taken as worthy role models for Christian women today.
+Therefore, many Scripture women can be considered worthy role models for Christian women today.

-The song of Deborah is important because it brings glory to God and tells the story of the defeat of Israel’s oppressors through a woman chosen by God, not a man.
+The song of Deborah is essential because it brings glory to God and tells the story of the defeat of Israel’s oppressors through a woman chosen by God, not a man.

-The song of Deborah can be divided into 6 sections of major importance:
+The song of Deborah can be divided into six sections of significant importance:

 - Introduction of praise.